plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 }
 ```

-DbContext doesn&#8217;t provide these convenient BeginTransaction() / CloseTransaction(Exception) methods: they&#8217;re custom.
+DbContext doesn't provide these convenient BeginTransaction() / CloseTransaction(Exception) methods: they're custom.
 We need to deal with the web request throwing an exception before the end of the request, as well as the case that the request succeeds to this point and _then_ fails during SaveChanges(), committing only when all of that actually works:

 ```cs
 public class ContactsContext : DbContext